cgzones/munin/doc/develop/plugins/advanced-topics.rst

 :ref:`master <master-index>` that is requesting data from this plugin.
 These two storage locations serve different purposes and are accessible via environment variables:

-* :ref:`MUNIN_PLUGSTATE <plugin-env-MUNIN_PLUGSTATE>`: directory to be used for storing files that should be accessed by other plugins
+* :envvar:`MUNIN_PLUGSTATE`: directory to be used for storing files that should be accessed by other plugins
-* :ref:`MUNIN_STATEFILE <plugin-env-MUNIN_STATEFILE>`: single state file to be used by a plugin that wants to track its state from the last time it was requested by the same master
+* :envvar:`MUNIN_STATEFILE`: single state file to be used by a plugin that wants to track its state from the last time it was requested by the same master

 .. note::